 Jordan have a special unique status.
 It's considered as one of the safest and cleanest country in the region.
 We do have some protests, but that's democracy!
 Even in Europe or the US there are protests every other day.
 However, the world is full of risk and adventures.
 Who knew that Japan will have an earthquake or a Tsunami !!!

-May is one of the best times to visit Jordan, so don't miss the opportunity. almost 3 years ago
+May is one of the best times to visit Jordan, so don't miss the opportunity. about 3 years ago